-These preliminary ideas for the 'green knowledge exchange' agenda between Turkey and The Netherlands needs further elaboration, as the view of Dutch experts has not yet been included in this draft agenda formulation.
+These are 'just' preliminary ideas for the 'green knowledge exchange' agenda between Turkey and The Netherlands which will be further elaborated, after taking into account the view of experts from governmental and non-governmental organisations based in the Netherlands.
+This will be done in Part 3 of the current report.